These 9 Haunted Hotels In Idaho Will Make Your Stay A Nightmare

 This neoclassical building was recently restored to its original 1917 splendor.
 Originally built for William & Theodore Enders by C.K.
 Blocker at a cost of $75,000.00, housing a variety of businesses and services, it also operated as a hotel for many years after the original owners remodeled the ballroom into apartments during the 1930s.

 Today, this period-furnished antique hotel is also home to a museum on the upper floor, the Geyser View Restaurant and a gift shop.
-Separated into different time-periods by room, the museum's dark, closed walls and historic knick-knacks lend an eerie feel and multiple orb sightings in the halls have been reported by visitors.
-Ghostly sightings of a male figure are most commonly reported, rumored to be the victim of a violent murder in the bar.
+Separated into different time-periods by room, the museum's dark, closed walls, and historic knick-knacks lend an eerie feel and multiple orb sightings in the halls have been reported by visitors.
+Ghostly sightings of a male figure are most commonly reported, rumored to be the victim of a violent murder in the bar, making

 5. Historic Idanha Hotel, Boise